Crowds at the Ballarat Begonia Festival.

 Advertising

-It feels like 2025 just began, but somehow the Labour Day long weekend is just around the corner.
-Whether you're looking to pack your weekend full of activities or are eager for quiet places to put your feet up for a bit, we've rounded up our top picks of the best things to do from March 8 to 10.
+It feels like 2025 just began, but somehow the Labour Day long weekend is around the corner.
+Whether you're looking to pack your weekend full of activities, hit up one of the many festivals or simply eager to find a quiet place to put your feet up for a bit, we've rounded up our top picks of the best things to do from March 8 to 10.

 Looking to take your dog along for the ride?
 Here are some of our favourite dog-friendly getaways from Melbourne.